Awesome Woodys Cliff Board Mini Review

 This board is certainly the narrowest model we tested which is fine for travel or bringing to warm-up at the crag, but if you are going to log serious time on a board as a primary training tool, we recommend getting a wider board.
 This is particularly true if you are over 5'6" or have a history of shoulder or elbow problems.
 Awesome Woody's makes the Cliff Board Wide Boy which is essentially the same board from an edge number and depth perspective but is nearly 10 inches wider.
 The Cliff Board Wide also offers a few more pockets squeezed into its longer length, but its obvious disadvantage is it doesn't fit into a backpack as easily and takes up noticeably more room.

 Ease of Mounting

-The Cliff Board Mini costs $139.95 AUD (Australian dollars) which translate to roughly around $102 USD.
-This puts it pretty much in line with other compact wood boards on the market.
+The price of the Cliff Board Mini is pretty much in line with other compact wood boards on the market.
 The Cliff Board Mini's obvious and fairly unique advantage is that is super portable and can be hung nearly anywhere.

 Awesome Woody's Cliff Board Mini is not a great standalone hangboard.
 For a training accessory that can be brought with you and hung-up nearly anywhere, though, this model is tough to beat.
-The Cliff Board Mini is so small and light it will fit in nearly any bag that could fit a laptop.
-While training, it's surprisingly stable, and its hanging options are countless, letting its user stick to their training regiment regardless of location.
-Compact size aside, we loved this model's limited, but well thought-out, selection of edges and pockets.
+The Mini is so small and light it will fit in nearly any bag that could fit a laptop.
+While training, it's surprisingly stable, and its hanging options are countless, letting you stick to your training regiment regardless of location.
+Compact size aside, we love this model's limited, but well-thought-out, selection of edges and pockets.
 There aren't tons, but just enough to make sure you can get an effective workout.
 From warming up at a crag to family visits on Thanksgiving, this hangboard is a fantastic substitute when away from home.